|Conceptual design of the Rogue Credit Union Community Complex |

 On Sept.
 12, 2019, the Medford City Council received a Parks, Recreation and Facilities Department staff report outlining indoor recreation facility concepts that best address current indoor recreation facility space deficiencies and future needs based on level-of-service standards adopted in the City's Leisure Services and Comprehensive Plans.

-Medford's proposal is for a Sports and Events Complex at the Howard Memorial Sports Park.
-This indoor complex will contain indoor recreational and competitive pools and a multi-purpose events center.
+The Rogue Credit Union Community Complex at Howard Memorial Sports Park will contain indoor recreational and competitive pools and a multi-purpose events center.
 By combining aquatics and the events center into a single facility, the City reduces both development and operational costs through the sharing of spaces.

 Information Provided to City Council to Date:

-The City proposed an innovative and fair method of financing the complex that does not involve property taxes.
+The City Council has approved a $60 million financing plan that is innovative and fair, and does not involve property taxes.
 The funding mechanisms to build the facility are:

 - A two percent increase to the Transient Lodging Tax (TLT, also known as the hotel-motel tax);